TaskRatchet/theory/README.md

 - Lost user surveys
 - Tracking prodcut-market fit

-## Engine of Growth

-The engine of growth I'm attempting to use is the sticky engine.
-Key metrics for this engine, according to [The Lean Startup][1], are:

-- Churn rates
-- Usage frequency
-- Consumer rention rate
-- Acquisition rate

 ## Questions

 - How many users never create a task?
-- What's my churn rate?
-- What are my most effective acquisition channels?

 [1]: https://www.amazon.com/Lean-Startup-Entrepreneurs-Continuous-Innovation/dp/0307887898